pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

 6. In **Start Position**, configure the starting position for your MySQL sink.

-    - If you have performed [full load data](#full-load-data) using Dumpling, select **Start replication from a specific TSO** and fill in the TSO that you get from Dumpling exported metadata files.
+    - If you have [loaded the existing data](#load-existing-data-optional) using Dumpling, select **Start replication from a specific TSO** and fill in the TSO that you get from Dumpling exported metadata files.
     - If you do not have any data in the upstream TiDB cluster, select **Start replication from now on**.
     - Otherwise, you can customize the start time point by choosing **Start replication from a specific time**.